clairek09/MIC/Modules/M07-design-implement-private-access-to-azure-services/includes/2-define-private-link-service-private-endpoint.md

 What is the difference between a Service Endpoint and a Private Endpoint?

-(X) A Service Endpoint connects to extenal systems and services.{{Correct!
+(X) A Service Endpoint connects to external systems and services.{{Correct!
 A Service Endpoint connects to external resources.
 A Private Endpoint enables a private and secure connection between your virtual network and Azure.}}

-( ) A Private Endpoint connects to extenal systems and services.{{Incorrect, a Private Endpoint enables a private and secure connection between your virtual network and Azure.
+( ) A Private Endpoint connects to external systems and services.{{Incorrect, a Private Endpoint enables a private and secure connection between your virtual network and Azure.
 A Service Endpoint connects to external resources.}}

 ( ) Insert the second incorrect answer text in this cell.{{Insert the second incorrect answer feedback in this cell.}}